Yoshiko Sai: Musical career

 In 1998, she fulfilled her long-held dream of visiting the Silk Road, traveling to the places she most wished to see—Samarkand, Bukhara, and Khiva in Uzbekistan.
 Around this time, with the spread of the internet, the “Yoshiko Sai Reevaluation Committee,” which called for the release of her LPs on CD, appeared online.

 On October 25, 1999, four of her past albums were reissued by SFC Music Publishing (now Ultra-Vybe) in the form of two different double-CD sets.
 During this CD release, she met Jojo Hiroshige, who had been commissioned to write the liner notes, and this encounter led to the resumption of her musical activities [1].
 Jojo Hiroshige had been an avid listener of Yoshiko Sai’s music since his high school days in the 1970s, and was such a devoted fan that he described her as “the artist I love the most and who has had the greatest influence on me” and said, “I will continue listening until I die” [10][11].
 However, it was only in September of that year, through an interview, that he met Sai directly for the first time.

-2001　 She held a session with Jojo Hiroshige at a studio in Osaka, where they recorded an improvised performance.
-This recordng was released as the album Crimson Voyage on Alchemy Records, the independent label run by Jojo Hiroshige.
+In 2001, Sai held a session with Jojo Hiroshige at a studio in Osaka, where they recorded an improvised performance.
+This recording was released as the album Crimson Voyage on Alchemy Records, the independent label run by Jojo Hiroshige.

 On December 10, 2003, her poetry collection Aoi Garasudama (Blue Glass Beads) was republished by Alchemy Records.
 To commemorate this, from December 11 to 23 of the same year, a solo exhibition of Sai’s artwork, titled Yoshiko Sai Retrospective, was held at FUKUGAN GALLERY (1-9-20 Nishi-Shinsaibashi, Chūō-ku, Osaka), co-sponsored by Alchemy Records.
 Ten of Sai’s works, including the original artwork for the jacket of the album Taiji no Yume (Dream of the Fetus), along with more than ten illustrations by Tsuyoshi Takigaito, were displayed.

-2008　She released Taklamakan, her first original album in thirty years, on P-Vine Records.
+In 2008, she released Taklamakan, her first original album in thirty years, on P-Vine Records.
 Participating musicians included Seiichi Yamamoto, Yasuhiro Yoshigaki, and Takeharu Hayakawa.
 Her earlier albums, which had long been difficult to obtain, were also reissued by P-Vine in paper-sleeve editions.

-2014　Yoshiko gave her first live performance in thirty-five years at the event ”The 2nd Midnight Heavy Rock Party”.

-2015　She held the Yoshiko Sai One-Man Live at Shibuya O-Nest.
+In 2014, Yoshiko gave her first live performance in thirty-five years at the event ”The 2nd Midnight Heavy Rock Party”.
+In 2015, She held the Yoshiko Sai One-Man Live at Shibuya O-Nest (part of the Shibuya O- series of live houses).

-2021　A box set titled The Complete Yoshiko Sai, which included five of her past analog albums among other works, was released by P-Vine.
+In 2021, a box set titled The Complete Yoshiko Sai, which included five of her past analog albums among other works, was released by P-Vine.

 A Yoshiko Sai fan club was established, primarily in Europe, and remains active today.

-2024　The French edition of Bankakyō was reissued on both vinyl and CD.
+In 2024, the French edition of Bankakyō was reissued on both vinyl and CD.